<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1333676407485327&amp;ev=PageView&amp;noscript=1">

 Using Required Associations with Deals

-Previously, when a member of a sales team created a new deal, they could leave it unassociated to a contact or company – even if these other records existed in the CRM.
+Without adding this required association, when a member of a sales team creates a new deal, they could leave it unassociated with a contact or company – even if these other records exist in the CRM.
 This practice can cause issues in reporting, automation, list segmentation, and more; a theme that will carry over to the other record types.
-When referencing deals, depending on your organization, requiring the company association will be most important.
-You may be able to get away with leaving contacts as optional, but that is on a case-by-case basis.
+When referencing deals, depending on your organization, requiring the contact association will be most important.
+You may be able to get away with leaving the company as optional, but that is on a case-by-case basis.

 Using Required Associations with Contacts

-Prior to this update, when a user created a new contact, they could leave it unassociated from a company – even if that existed in the Hub.
+Without this feature in place, when a user created a new contact, they could leave it unassociated from a company – even if that existed in the Hub.
 One way to pair these records together is with HubSpot’s auto-creation and association tool, which uses the domains to match.
 This is a great tool, but it does not have built-in logic for subdomains and will not route if the contact has a free email address.
 To help clean this up and double down on high-quality data integrity, you can use the required associations tool.

 If you were attempting to send an email alert to all contacts with a company in the state of Ohio, because some contacts may be located outside of the state their company is in, you would want to create a segmented list that filters for the company state as Ohio.
 However, without the proper association, you could accidentally miss a portion of your intended recipients.
 By requiring the company association, you help mitigate this issue.